mumba/vault/README.md

-# Mumba Vault Development
+# HashiCorp Vault for CI Testing and Development

 ## Description

+Vault container for use in testing and continuous integration
+ - auto unseals
-The Mumba vault image for testing, auto unseal and adds default token
+ - adds default token of "testtoken"

 ## Installation